sessionstar/oopsla20-artifact/README.md

 * ```TC Time (Gen.)``` - the time taken for the generated APIs to type-check in F\* (```Gen. Code```)
 * ```TC Time (Impl)``` - the time taken to time check the implementation (```Callbacks```)
 * Note that the compilation and execution time are separated in two tables.

-By default, the script reproduces the table and runs the experiment **once**.
-Optionally, you may add a parameter to repeat the experiment, i.e. `python3 scripts/pingpong.py 10` for 10 repetitions.

 You should be able to observe a similar pattern of increase in compilation times as the protocol length increases, and no significant changes in the